Buying a Home from a Builder in Colorado

-For home buyers, the appeal of a newly constructed home is very clear.
-It is new!
+For home buyers, the appeal of a new construction home is very clear.
+It is new, as in this year!
 Everything inside and out is how you want it from the paint color, flooring, heating, air conditioning, and appliances.
 No maintenance is necessary.
 All you need is furniture to enjoy all the benefits.

 With that being said, buying a new construction home does have its area of problems or challenges depending on how you look at it.